rgambord/c99-doc/doc/sections/7/6/index.rst

 .. _9899_7.6p8:

+.. container:: snum

+   :ref:`8 <9899_7.6p8>`

-:ref:`8 <9899_7.6p8>` The macro
+The macro

 ::

     FE_DFL_ENV

-represents the default floating-point environment -- the one installed at program startup -- and has type ''pointer to const-qualified fenv_t''.
+represents the default floating-point environment -- the one installed at program startup -- and has type "pointer to const-qualified fenv_t".
 It can be used as an argument to :ref:`\<fenv.h> <9899_7.6>` functions that manage the floating-point environment.

 .. _9899_7.6p9:

+.. container:: snum

+   :ref:`9 <9899_7.6p9>`

-:ref:`9 <9899_7.6p9>` Additional implementation-defined environments, with macro definitions beginning with FE\_ and an uppercase letter, and having type ''pointer to const-qualified fenv_t'', may also be specified by the implementation.
+Additional implementation-defined environments, with macro definitions beginning with FE\_ and an uppercase letter, and having type "pointer to const-qualified fenv_t", may also be specified by the implementation.